Repeal The Second Amendment? That's Not So Simple. Here's What It Would Take

 In other words, they will run afoul of, that's right, the Second Amendment.

-Anticipating that, some gun-control advocates — and at least one life-long Republican — want to leap to the ultimate battlement and do it now.
+Anticipating that, some gun-control advocates — and at least one lifelong Republican — want to leap to the ultimate battlement and do it now.
 They want to repeal, or substantially alter, the formidable amendment itself.

 That would seem logical, at least to these advocates.
 If some 70 percent of Americans want more gun control and the Second Amendment stands in their way, why shouldn't they be able to do something about it?